matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Billing export allows you to store detailed billing information.
 - Reports is a visual tool to monitor expenditure.
 - Quotas limits:
+    - **Rate quota:**
-    - **Rate quota**: GKE API: 1,000 requests per 100 seconds.
-Resets after specific time.
+        - GKE API: 1,000 requests per 100 seconds.
+        - Resets after specific time.
-    - **Allocation quota**: 5 networks per project.
+    - **Allocation quota:** 5 networks per project.
 - Many quotas are changeable.

 #### Quiz

-**1.Choose fundamental characteristics of cloud computing.
+**1. Choose fundamental characteristics of cloud computing.
 Mark all that are correct (4 correct responses).**

 - Resources are available from anywhere over the network.
 - Computing resources available on-demand and self-service.